yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/pg-extensions.md

 In a read replica setup, install extensions on the primary instance, not on the read replica.
 Once installed, the extension replicates to the read replica.

-You cannot install new extensions in Yugabyte Cloud.
-If you need a database extension that is not pre-bundled with YugabyteDB added to a Yugabyte Cloud cluster, contact {{<support-cloud>}} with the names of the cluster and extension, or [reach out on Slack](https://yugabyte-db.slack.com/).
+You cannot install new extensions in YugabyteDB Managed.
+If you need a database extension that is not pre-bundled with YugabyteDB added to a YugabyteDB Managed cluster, contact {{<support-cloud>}} with the names of the cluster and extension, or [reach out on Slack](https://yugabyte-db.slack.com/).

 ### Install an extension